Frequently Asked Questions

 The Science Ready Data Products (SRDPs) produced by the ngVLA will be available through the NRAO Archive interface, providing a single access point for ALMA and ngVLA data products.
 After the proprietary period, these SRDPs will be available to the full community, providing a rich archive of images ready for study.
 Capabilities for inspection and selection prior to download will assist in mitigating download times.

 With construction commencing in 2025, we would anticipate a notional Early Science start date in 2028, with full array operations beginning in 2034.
 Prior to early science, the VLA will likely see a period of reduced capabilities as the ngVLA commissioning efforts ramp up.
-We are currently starting to develop a transition plan that will bridge VLA and ngVLA operations with the community.
+We are currently starting to develop a transition plan with the community that will bridge VLA and ngVLA operations.

 We have instituted an internal cost cap of $1.9B (2018) for construction funds, and a corresponding operational cost cap of $80M (2018) per year (i.e., <3x current VLA + VLBA operations).
-Of the $1.9B in construction, we anticipate the U.S. to be the majority partner, paying 2/3rds to 3/4s of the total cost, with the remaining piece covered by a combination of international and multi-agency partnerships that are actively being pursued.
+Of the $1.9B in construction, we anticipate the US to be the majority partner, paying two-thirds to three-quarters of the total cost, with the remaining piece covered by a combination of international and multi-agency partnerships that are actively being pursued.
 For context, construction costs for the ngVLA are anticipated to be comparable to those for ALMA, allowing for inflation.

 The ngVLA project includes a Science Advisory Council (SAC) and Technical Advisory Council (TAC) to guide the science case and technical implementation of the array.
 To date, the ngVLA Science Working Groups (SWGs) have prepared of order 80 science use cases that were subsequently prioritized by the SAC.
 These form the highest-level requirements for the system, and have significantly impacted the design concept as it has matured from 2015 through 2018.
 Examples of community driven changes are the inclusion of 1.2 – 10 GHz frequency coverage, a Short Baseline Array of 6m apertures plus total power antennas, and the Long Baseline Array.